Gojo-Bots/Kanao_Tsuyuri/readme.md

 # About:
 * This bot will give the coin to the user when someone joins the gc with their fetched link.
-* Will add some more feture to the bot like giving more access to the deployer.

 # Variables